wanchain/awesome-wanchain/README.md

-# awesome-wanchain
-A collection of resources related to Wanchain

-# About
+# Contribute

-Awesome-wanchain aims to be the hub to find useful information about the Wanchain network.
-__This document is intended to serve our community and we hope you will be able to contribute to it !
-If you find anything missing  please feel free to make a pull request.__
+This document is intended to serve our community and we hope you will be able to contribute to it !
+If you find anything missing  please feel free to make a pull request.

+1. Click on fork in top right hand corner
+2. The Wiki will be cloned in your own repo, you will be redirected to https://github.com/your_handle/wiki
+3. From here you can edit a page directly by clicking on a file and edit it
+4. Once you are done editing, describe and commit your changes in your master branch
+5. You will now be able to submit a Pull Request (PR) to the awesome Wanchain repo.
+6. Click on the Pull Requests and then on the New Pull Request button
+7. From here, you are able to select what branch of your repo should be merged to what branch on awesome Wanchain repo
+8. Select the default option to merge from your master branch to the awesome Wanchain master branch.
+9. Double check the modifications you made and click on Create a Pull Request when you are sure
+10. Describe your changes and submit it!

 # Overview Of Wanchain